Infliximab

 SERIOUS INFECTIONS

-Patients treated with Infliximab are at increased risk for developing serious infections that may lead to hospitalization or death.
+Patients treated with Infliximab are at increased risk for developing serious infections that may lead to hospitalization or death [see WARNINGS AND PRECAUTIONS (5.1) and ADVERSE REACTIONS (6.1)].
 Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids.

 Infliximab should be discontinued if a patient develops a serious infection or sepsis.